How Magnesium Can Help Support Brain Health After 60

 According to a study reported in the journal, Neuron, “Elevating brain magnesium via increasing magnesium intake might be a useful strategy to enhance cognitive abilities and prevent the age-dependent memory decline.”

-What Does Magnesium Do in Our Brain?
+What Does Magnesium Do for Our Brain Health?

 Magnesium’s role in the body is very complex and very important.
 Vital organs like our heart and brain are intricately dependent on adequate magnesium quantities in our system.
 Many of the biological and chemical processes in our body require magnesium.